Georg David Hardegg: Encountering the Baháʼí Faith

 James Huber, a fellow missionary of John Zeller at the English Church Missionary Society in Nazareth, had accompanied Hardegg during his visit to Akka, reporting in his Annual letter of November 1872 : “About a month ago, I had occasion to see some of the Persian 'Baabys' at Akka.
 As the Germans have a colony at Caiffa, [Haifa] which being about nine miles distant, some of the Persians came several times to Mr Hardegg, the head man of the colony, and he thought that they are anxious to learn something about Christianity, but he could never exactly ascertain their real desire, and as they invited him, and promised him an interview with their Prophet, 'Behau Allah' (Lustre of God) Mr Hardegg wrote to me, inviting me to join him.
 I informed Mr Zeller about it, and he thought it also interesting and told me to go.
 From Caiffa we went early in the morning and arrived at Akka at 8 o'clock.
 We went on a carriage kept by the German Colonists which being a great improvement and a pleasure to every one who wishes for the spiritual and temporal welfare of this country.

-Withdrawal from the Templer Society and final years.
+Withdrawal from the Templer Society and final years

 Meanwhile, life in the Templer colony in Haifa suffered tensions and divisions due to Hardegg's determination to carry out plans without consultation, as a result of which the Central Council in Germany withdrew their funding.
-By1874 the colony was unable to function at all, and on reaching out to Hoffmann, by now well established in Jaffa, he told them that the only solution was for Hardegg to resign, which he did on March 31, 1874.
+By 1874 the colony was unable to function at all, and on reaching out to Hoffmann, by now well established in Jaffa, he told them that the only solution was for Hardegg to resign, which he did on March 31, 1874.
 He also cancelled his membership of the Temple Society, as did around a third of the Haifa community.
 Both the Lutheran Church of Sweden and the Anglican Church Missionary Society refused their requests to join, and in 1878 Hardegg created his own Temple Society which waned following his death in July 1879.
 He is buried in the Templer cemetery in Haifa.